lirancr/prisma-rays/README.md

    }
    ```

-   This database must be different from shadow database set for prisma lens
+   This database must be different from shadow database set for prisma rays

 ## Usage